-At the time of writing, the target for new build housing demanded by the Borough Council's agreed plan is 600 (Nuthall and the adjacent Kimberley together); some 451 have been approved to date including 128 on the area's only remaining brownfield site at the former Kimberley Brewery.
-Further agreement is expected to be granted to the balance of requirements on an infill basis without encroaching onto greenbelt land.
+At the time of writing, the Kimberley housing sub-market which includes Nuthall is expected to provide up to 600 new homes by 2028.
+This target was set in the adopted Part 1 Local Plan for Broxtowe (the Aligned Core Strategy); the target for new build housing demanded by the Borough Council's agreed plan is 600 (Nuthall and the adjacent Kimberley together); some 451 have been approved to date including 128 on the area's only remaining brownfield site at the former Kimberley Brewery.
+Further permissions are expected to be granted to provide up to 600 units on an infill basis without encroaching onto greenbelt land.